coder1903/sweets_meri/index.md

 ### Some of cakes we made already :)

 ![Image of Cake1](/cake1.jpg)
-Cake Black & White
+Cake Black & White \s
 Price: 5000Р

 ![Image of Cake2](/cake2.jpg)
-Cake World of Colors
+Cake World of Colors \s
 Price: 4500Р

 ![Image of Cake3](/cake3.jpg)
-Cake Happy new Year
+Cake Happy new Year \s
 Price: 6000Р

 ### Contact me from